Mook-as/stackato-doc/user/reference/client-ref.rst

           <a style="font-size: x-small" onclick="showSpoiler(this);"/>+ options</a>
           <div class="inner" style="display:none;">

+        --all

+		Retrieve the logs from all instances.
+Before 2.3 only.

         --filename

 		Filter the log stream by origin file (glob pattern).
 		Target version 2.4+ only.

+        --follow

+		Tail -f the log stream.
+Target version 2.4+ only.

+        --group

+	    The once-off group to use for the current operation.
+	    This is a Stackato 2 option.

+        --instance

+		The id of the instance to filter the log stream for, or (before 2.3), to retrieve the logs of.

+        --json

+		Print the raw json log stream, not human-formatted data.

+        --manifest

+	    Path of the manifest file to use.
+	    If not specified a search is done.

+        --no-prompt

+	    Disable interactive queries.

         --no-tail
           Complementary alias of --tail.
-        --path

-	    Path of the directory holding the application files to push.
-	    Defaults to the current working directory.

-        --instance

-		The id of the instance to filter the log stream for, or (before 2.3), to retrieve the logs of.

         --no-trace
           Complementary alias of --trace.
-        -n
+        --non-interactive
           Alias of --no-prompt.
+        --noprompt
+          Alias of --no-prompt.
         --num

 		Show the last num entries of the log stream.
 		Target version 2.4+ only.

-        --text

-		Filter the log stream by log entry text (glob pattern).
-		Target version 2.4+ only.

-        -o
-          Alias of --organization.
-        --noprompt
-          Alias of --no-prompt.
+        --organization

+	    The once-off organization to use for the current operation.
+	    This is a Stackato 3 option.

+        --path

+	    Path of the directory holding the application files to push.
+	    Defaults to the current working directory.

         --prefix

 		Put instance information before each line of a shown log file.
 Before 2.3 only.

-        --follow

-		Tail -f the log stream.
-Target version 2.4+ only.

-        --organization

-	    The once-off organization to use for the current operation.
-	    This is a stackato CF v2 option.

-        --no-prompt

-	    Disable interactive queries.

-        --all

-		Retrieve the logs from all instances.
-Before 2.3 only.

-        -t
-          Alias of --trace.
-        --trace

-	    Activate tracing of the issued REST requests and responses.
-	    This option is a no-op now.
-Tracing is always active.
-See the 'trace' command to print the saved trace to stdout.

         --prefix-logs
           Alias of --prefix.
-        --target

-	    The once-off target to use for the current operation.

-        --token

-	    The once-off authentication token to use for the current operation.

-        --space-guid

-	    The once-off space to use for the current operation, specified by guid.
-This is a stackato CF v2 option.
-	    Cannot be used together with --space.

-        --tail

-	    Request target to stream the log.

         --prefixlogs
           Alias of --prefix.
         --source